 Unfortunately, sometimes we miss it.
 Our days are full with the hustle and bustle of work, commitments, family and friends.
 Life can be filled with meetings and scrolling through various social media threads, that our ability to notice the beauty and kindness in our everyday isn’t easy.
 Did a stranger hold the door open for you today?
 Were you given a compliment by someone?
 Did you witness this happening to people you know?

-Random Acts of Kindness Week is February 11th- February 17th, 2018.
-What an opportunity to practice some RAK’s (Random Acts of Kindness) and take time to notice those things all around you.
+Random Acts of Kindness is an opportunity to take the time to notice and acknowledge people around you.
 The great thing about kindness?
 It can be free.
 Being nice to people, doesn’t cost anything and usually leaves us feeling happier than we expected.
 Have you ever wanted to take time and focus on kindness, come up with ways to help others, and get your family involved in regular random acts of kindness?

 Local nursing homes are always looking for individuals who want to help with their residents.
 If you are willing to complete a background check beforehand, you could make a significant impact on the lives of many.